mosquito/optdict/Readme.md

 OptDict
 =======

-Module for python, for easy to use command line options, validation options values and configuration from JSON file
+Python module for easy to use command line options.
+With validation options values and configuration from JSON file.

 ## Example